Hand of White person walking fingers up stack of books set up like stairs

 Related: 4 Things to Do If You’re Deferred by Your Dream College

-Give yourself a leg up on your applications by checking if any of your colleges of interest are featured schools on CX.
-If they are, you can have your profile info sent straight to them and make yourself known early in the process!
+Give yourself a leg up on college admission by checking if any of your colleges of interest are featured schools on CX.
+If they are, you can have your profile info sent straight to admission offices to make yourself known early in the process!

 Like what you’re reading?